pcmathias/AACC-2019-Introduction-to-R/README.md

 1. If you choose to use the the cloud based RStudio instance, all the course content will be pre-loaded.
 2. If you would prefer to run RStudio on your own computer:
-   * Download the course material from the course github [repository](https://github.com/pcmathias/LM-Core-Data-Analysis) as a \*.zip file from [here](https://github.com/pcmathias/LM-Core-Data-Analysis/archive/master.zip)
+   * Download the course material from the course github [repository](https://github.com/pcmathias/AACC-2019-Introduction-to-R) as a \*.zip file from [here](https://github.com/pcmathias/AACC-2019-Introduction-to-R/archive/master.zip)
    * Unzip the file to a convenient location (your desktop or documents folder)
    * When you open RStudio, set this location as your working directory

 ## Original Contributions

-The content for this course was originally developed for the 2019 Pathology Informatics Summit workshop.
+The content for this course was originally developed for the 2019 [Pathology Informatics Summit](https://github.com/amromeo/api_r2019) workshop and some modifications were made for the University of Washington [Laboratory Medicine Core](https://github.com/pcmathias/LM-Core-Data-Analysis) curriculum.
 The original contributors and content they were responsible for were as follows:
 - Joe Rudolf: Introduction to R & RStudio
-- Patrick Mathias: Reproducible Reporting
+- Patrick Mathias: Reproducible Reporting & Importing
 - Amrom Obstfeld: Data Transformation & Exploratory Data Analysis
 - Stephan Kadauke: Data Visualization
-- Dan Herman: Data Summary & Statistics
+- Dan Herman: Summarization & Statistics

 ## Acknowledgments